smcclab/smc-course/01-policies.md

 In particular:

-> All ideas, code and content that is not created by you _must be referenced_.
+> All ideas, code and content that is not created by you must be referenced.

 You _are allowed_ to include material in your assignments from others where it fits with the specification, but you _must not_ pretend that you created it.